-A dental filling is a common treatment used to preserve the natural tooth, and can be completed by our dentist in Plano, TX.
-Dr. Mark Sowell will choose this procedure when a tooth is weakened due to cracks, chips, breaks, or tooth decay.
+A dental filling preserves the natural tooth.
+Dr. Mark Sowell chooses this to restore a tooth weakened due to cracks, chips, breaks, or tooth decay.
 A filling will protect the tooth from further damage and restore strength.

 White Tooth Fillings in Plano, TX